barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 Is the size of the house the only variable that goes into how much it costs?
 Obviously there are many other factors.
 Let's add another variable and see how we can adjust our neural network to it.

-Say your friend does a bit more research and find a bunch more data points.
+Say your friend does a bit more research and finds a bunch more data points.
 She also finds out how many bathrooms each house has:

 {::options parse_block_html="true" /}
 <div class="two_variables">